top of page

 WOR AM, 1932

-In the 1930s and 40s, the station carried all of NBC’s television programs on the radio, which was the norm, and the standard for entertainment in those days.
+In the 1930s and 40s, WORK carried all of NBC’s television programs on the radio, which was the norm and the standard for entertainment in those days.
 Radio was the big thing back then, all the way through World War II.
 It was the source of entertainment before television, and to people back then, it took the place of television.
 Even soap operas got their start on radio.

-The station also provided local entertainment, welcoming local artists to come in and perform music on the radio as well as carrying York symphony broadcasts, among other things.
+WORK also provided local entertainment, welcoming local artists to come in and perform music live on the radio as well as carrying York symphony broadcasts among other things.

 From an informational standpoint, WORK was the place to turn during a critical time in American history.
 It was on-air for people during the Great Depression.
 It was the only local station on-air the day Pearl Harbor was attacked; if people in the York area heard about it, they heard it on WORK.

-The Steinman family originally owned the station, but was forced to sell when the FCC began cracking down on the subject of owning too many stations in the same area.
+The Steinman family originally owned WORK but was forced to sell when the FCC began cracking down on the subject of owning too many stations in the same area.
 It was in the late 1960s that the FCC disallowed owning overlapping signals.
 The Steinmans also owned WGAL AM/FM and WGAL TV, radio stations in Harrisburg, Reading, Easton, and Williamsport, and Lancaster Newspapers, Inc. which they still own today.
-WORK actually first went on-air before the FCC came into formation, which did not occur until 1934.

 Finding the Frequency